WebinarUnlocking growth outside the US - 24 July Join us

 You can get more out of your customers by improving your marketing segmentation.
 With this, you need to understand the trigger features and value propositions of your customers.
 Furthermore, your marketing messages need to be deeper and more specific.
 If you’re selling to a niche customer, the value will be different amongst different size companies, locations, and incomes.

-So, the question remains…does ProfitWell recommend discount pricing?
-The short answer is no. In general, customers on discounts have worse retention rates so it should not be a core part of your long term growth strategy.
+So, the question remains… do we recommend discount pricing?
+The short answer is no. In general, customers on discounts have worse retention rates so it should not be a core part of your long-term growth strategy.
 However, selectively using discounts to lower the activation energy of someone signing up for a product can be a good tactic when used with discretion.
+It is often best to start by considering your pricing objectives and seeing if discount pricing could help you reach any of them.